How to add custom button, checkbox, combo box, image, tree-view.

 2. Add your custom control to Outlook toolbar

 The add-in module can contain any components including controls.
-So, you can add a check box (BossCheckBox) directly to your add-in module and customize the checkbox in any way you like.
+Therefore, you can add a check box (BossCheckBox) directly to your add-in module and customize the checkbox in any way you like.

 Adding a control